Ministry of Agriculture and Rural Affairs of the People's Republic of China (MARA)

 CAAS is the Chinese implementing partner of the scientific component of the DCZ.

 The Chinese Academy of Agricultural Sciences (CAAS) was established in 1957.
-It is China’s national agricultural research organization, directly affiliated to the Ministry of Agriculture.
+It is China’s national agricultural research organization, directly affiliated to the Ministry of Agriculture and Rural Affairs (MARA).
 The CAAS has a strategic task of serving nation-wide agricultural and rural development and empowering farmers with science and technology.
 Its major mandates focus on strategic and applied research solving key scientific problems, which are of national or regional importance.

 The CAAS has about 10,000 staff members and 42 research institutes (incl.
 8 co-hosted institutes) located in 17 provinces, autonomous regions and municipalities directly under the Central Government.

 The CAAS has established extensive international cooperation relationships with more than 40 countries and international organizations, and plays a strong leadership role in China’s collaboration network.